Disappearances rise on Mexico's 'highway of death' to border | Politics

 Most of the victims are believed to have disappeared approaching or leaving the cartel-dominated city of Nuevo Laredo, across the border from Laredo, Texas.
 About a half-dozen men have reappeared alive, badly beaten, and all they will say is that armed men forced them to stop on the highway and took their vehicles.

-What happened to the rest, including a woman and her two young children, remains a mystery.
+What happened to the rest remains a mystery.
 Most were residents of Nuevo Leon state, where Monterrey is located.
 Desperate for answers, relatives of the missing took to the streets in Monterrey on Thursday to protest, demanding answers.

 Orozco, a member of the civic group United Forces for Our Disappeared, said the abductions seem to mark a return to the worst days of Mexico's drug war, like in 2011 when cartel gunmen in the neighbouring state of Tamaulipas dragged innocent passengers off buses and forced them to fight each other to the death with sledgehammers.